 In the decades since 1981, when the first AIDS cases were reported in New York, San Francisco, and Los Angeles, the epicenter of the nation's HIV epidemic has shifted from urban centers along the coast to the Southern United States.
-According to Centers for Disease Control and Prevention (CDC), "the South now experiences the greatest burden of HIV infection, illness and deaths of any U.S. region, and lags far behind in providing quality HIV prevention and care to its residents" (CDC, 2016).
+According to Centers for Disease Control and Prevention (CDC), "the South now experiences the greatest burden of HIV and deaths of any U.S. region, and lags behind in providing quality HIV prevention services and care " (CDC, 2019).

-The disproportionate percentage of Southerners living with HIV speaks to a need to ensure that high-quality care for HIV and related services are geographically accessible, culturally appropriate, sustainable, and include holistic services (e.g., mental health and trauma-informed care).
+The disproportionate percentage of Southerners living with HIV speaks to the need to ensure that high-quality care for HIV and related services are geographically accessible, culturally appropriate, sustainable, and include holistic services (e.g., mental health and trauma-informed care).
 The disparate percentage of Southerners newly diagnosed with HIV demonstrates the need to have a broad network of prevention services that reach people who are disproportionately impacted by HIV.
 Care providers should also offer services that include components, such as trauma-informed care, that promote ongoing engagement in care and address stigmas within communities.